 The Canning Supplies You Need to Preserve Your Favorite Fruits and Veggies

 Canning might seem old-fashioned, but it's a great way to preserve the flavors of the season.
-Get started at home by picking up essential canning supplies like Mason jars, pickling spices and a wide-mouthed funnel.
+Get started at home by picking up these essential canning supplies.

 If you’re newer to canning, it never hurts to have a good resource on hand.
 The Ball Complete Book of Home Preserving is the canning bible.
-It has all the info you need for preserving your food safely.
+It has all the info you need for preserving your food safely, making it our top canning supplies pick.
 Keep this book on your bookshelf and have our Canning 101 guide bookmarked on your computer.

 Mason Jar Lids

-While you can reuse canning jars over and over again, you do need to replace the lids so you can get a safe seal on your preserves.
+While you can reuse canning jars over and over again, you do need to replace the lids for a safe seal.
 Grab a pack or two of these replacement lids and rings to have on hand for seasons to come.